 I know this is hard, but get rid of anything from him or that reminds you of him.
 It will make the healing process so much harder if you’re going to bed every night in one if his old t-shirts.
 When I broke up with my high school boyfriend I had to dump a lot of photos and mementos because, plain and simple, it made me miss him.
 So trash the triggers and delete the pictures.

 6. EMBRACE YOUR FEELINGS, BUT DON'T LIVE BY THEM.

-It’s okay that you still have feelings for him, but trust me, if you don’t feed them eventually they’ll dwindle and die. ;) It’s ok to be angry, to be hurt, to be sad, to be depressed even.
+It’s okay that you still have feelings for him, but trust me, if you don’t feed them eventually they’ll dwindle and die. ;) God does tell us to deny our feelings, but he does instruct us to rule over them.
+It’s ok to be angry, to be hurt, to be sad, to be depressed even.
 We are human beings and we feel!
 God gets it.
 You are not a failure because things didn’t work out.
 This is life.
 Some days we "win", other days we "learn".
 Don’t let your feelings dictate your actions.
-We can’t stop the waves from coming in but we can choose which ones we ride.

 7. LOOK AT THE BIG PICTURE.

 I've said it before and I'll say it again, the story ain't over yet.
 Trust me, I thought I was going to marry my high school boyfriend (awkward because most people who know me know who that is) but I didn’t and that's okay.
 He wasn't right for me and I wasn't right for him.
 Life is long!
 Just a few years after one of the most painful break ups, I met a guy that swept me right off my feet and still does to this day.
 We've been together nearly 8 years and all the past relationships feel like a distant memory.

 Time doesn’t heal all wounds, it’s what you do with that time.
 Give it God.